Dog Training or Behavior Problem? Try Flower Remedies

 My description of what to expect is necessarily general, since every animal or person will improve in their own way as their emotions become more balanced.

-For an FAQ-style look at what to expect when using flower essences with dogs (or any animal), see my article, Flower Essences for Animals : What to Expect.
+For an FAQ-style look at what to expect when using Bach flowers with dogs (or any animal), see my article, Flower Essences for Animals : What to Expect.

-For specific examples of behavior improvement in dogs using flower essences, I have several case studies on my store blog.
+For specific examples of behavior improvement in dogs using flower remedies, I have several case studies on my store blog.
 Here are a few to give you an idea of the possibilities:

 And if the essences aren’t right for the dog?
 You simply won’t see any change.
 Flower essences can’t balance something that is not out of balance.

-Flower essences work best when improved behavior is reinforced
+Flower remedies work best when improved behavior is reinforced

 As you might expect, it's helpful when the owner supports positive changes when starting their dog on flower essences.
 Over the years I've definitely learned what helps and what doesn't!